 Strengthening your core, your limb muscles and those tiny muscles that are not engaged when running will help improve and maintain your running form.
 Better running form means better efficiency!
 Some more reasons why being a runner, you should definitely consider adding strength training to your routine.

 Builds Muscle Mass

 The more you run, the more you’re breaking down muscle fibers, so you need to build them back up.
-Strength training does just that by strengthening muscles, tendons and bones.
-Increasing lean muscle and decreasing body fat also allows the body to burn more calories, making it easier to maintain your weight.
+Strength training does just that by strengthening muscles, tendons, and bones.
+Increasing lean muscle and decreasing body fat also allow the body to burn more calories, making it easier to maintain your weight.